atomicdata-dev/atomic-data-docs/src/interoperability/solid.md

 For more information about these differences, see the previous [RDF chapter](./rdf.md).

-## Hierarchy model, authorization, authentication
+## Authentication

+Both Solid an Atomic Data use URLs to refer to individuals / users / Agents.

+Solid's identity system is called WebID.
+There are multiple supported authentication protocols, the most common being [WebID-OIDC](https://github.com/solid/webid-oidc-spec).

+Atomic Data's [authentication model](../authentication.md) is more similar to how SSH works.
 Atomic Data identities (Agents) are a combination of HTTP based, and cryptography (public / private key) based.
 In Atomic, all actions (from GET requests to Commits) are signed using the private key of the Agent.
 This makes Atomic Data a bit more unconventional, but also makes its auth mechanism very decentralized and lightweight.

-Solid uses HTTP based WebID identifiers combined with an OIDC flow.
+## Hierarchy and authorization

-Atomic Data uses `parent-child` [hierarchies](../hierarchy.md) to model data and performan authorization checks.
+Atomic Data uses `parent-child` [hierarchies](../hierarchy.md) to model data structures and perform authorization checks.
-This closely resembles how filesystems work, and is therefore familiar to most users.
+This closely resembles how filesystems work (including things like Google Drive).
+Per resource, `write` and `read` rights can be defined, which both contain lists of Agents.

+Solid is working on the [Shape Trees](https://shapetrees.org/TR/specification/) spec, which also describes hierarchies.
+It uses SHEX to perform shape validation, similar to how Atomic Schema does.

 ## No dependency on existing semantic web specifications